2020 Transportation Projects Fair

 Virtual Open House

-If you can't attend the Transportation Projects Fair on Feb.
+If you couldn't attend the Transportation Projects Fair on Feb.
 27 in person, you can still participate in our Virtual Open House.

 Check out the transportation projects featured at the Fair below, and complete our feedback form for select projects located at the bottom of the page until March 30, 2020.

-At our Transportation Projects Fair, we'll provide participants with information about many transportation-related projects coming up in and around Fort Collins in 2020.
-Here's a preview of what you'll expect to learn:
+At our Transportation Projects Fair, we provided participants with information about many transportation-related projects coming up in and around Fort Collins in 2020, including:

 - Long range planning projects.

 - Capital projects.

 Below, you'll find more information on each project featured at the Projects Fair.

 Learn about the County's Multimodal Index, a collaborative project that assessed access to multimodal transportation networks in Fort Collins and Loveland.
 Learn more about how the Index can be used by practitioners, professionals, and the public.
 See Larimer County's Multimodal Index here.

 I-25 is undergoing major changes, coordinated by the Colorado Department of Transportation (CDOT).
 Learn more about the I-25 project timeline, including what has been completed, what is in store for the region, and next major phases of the project.